Should You Pay Off Your Mortgage Early? It Depends on Your Rate

 Like I mentioned earlier, the interest rates for 30-year fixed mortgages are much lower than any other debt you might have.
 If you have a car loan or even a credit card, it makes much more financial sense to pay that off first.

 This one is a no-brainer.
-Unless you absolutely no other debts left, then you might consider paying off your mortgage early.
-If not, then the interest you are paying on your other debts should be your main priority.
+Unless you have absolutely no other debts left, the interest you’re paying on those should be your main priority — knock them out before you even think about overpaying a 7% mortgage, let alone a 3% one.

 4. You could pay prepayment penalties